|Tax & Utilities Login||Tax Rates|

 Municipal Property Taxes

-53% of 2017 Total Taxes were for municipal services and operations.
-These taxes are combined with the Town's other funding sources and are allocated to:
+Municipal property taxes, which account for roughly one third of municipal funding, are combined with the Town's other funding sources and are allocated to:

 Property taxes are a main funding source the Town uses to be able to provide the many services that are provided to the public.
 Taxes to be collected are determined in the.
 Tax rates are determined by the property value assessed by the BC Assessment Authority and guidelines in the Tax and Revenue Policy contained in the Financial Plan.